ETAAcademy/ETAAcademy-ZK-Meme/51_Jolt_Lasso.md

 **Lasso** handles localized validation of simple operations, such as additions and comparisons.**Offline Memory Checking** optimizes memory verification across the program, minimizing proof-generation costs. **R1CS** builds global constraints to validate the overall program logic.

 1. **Lasso Lookup**: This is a table-based lookup technique for efficiently verifying simple operations, such as equality and comparison.
-For instance, in the BEQ instruction, `EQ[x || y] = 1` verifies whether xx and yy are equal.
+For instance, in the BEQ instruction, `EQ[x || y] = 1` verifies whether x and y are equal.

 2. **Offline Memory Checking**: Ensures memory consistency during random access in zero-knowledge proofs.
 This approach uses commitments to verify memory access correctness, significantly reducing computational overhead during proof generation.